AVEVA/AVEVA-Samples-PI-System/PI-Vision-Extensibility/docs/PI Vision Extensibility Guide.md

 The major change was the renaming of files and variables to a more generic convention.
 In previous versions, global methods and properties were added to the `window.Coresight` namespace.
 In PI Vision 2017, this has been renamed to `window.PIVisualization`.

-In PI Coresight 2016 and 2016 R2, the following convention was used:
+In PI Coresight 2016 and 2016 R2, the following convention was used.

 ```javascript
 (function (CS) {